The Tomb of the Cybermen: Plot

-Landing on the planet Telos, the Doctor, Jamie, and Victoria meet Parry, the leader of an archaeological expedition.
-Funded by Kaftan, who is accompanied by her colleague Klieg and her servant Toberman, the group have found and seek to explore the tomb of the Cybermen, who died out five centuries before.
-The Doctor helps open the tomb's electrified doors and stays behind with Parry and Klieg to open the crypt while the others explore the building.
+Landing on the planet Telos, the Second Doctor (Patrick Troughton), Jamie McCrimmon (Frazer Hines), and Victoria Waterfield (Deborah Watling) encounter an archaeological expedition.
+Funded by Kaftan (Shirley Cooklin), who is accompanied by her colleague Klieg (George Pastell) and her servant Toberman (Roy Stewart), the group seek to explore the tomb of the Cybermen, who died out five centuries before.
+The Doctor helps open the tomb's electrified doors and stays behind with Klieg to open the crypt while the others explore the building.

-After another crewman is killed by a cybergun-testing machine, Parry decides to call off the expedition, only to be informed that someone has sabotaged the rocket ship, stranding them until repairs are completed.
-The crew open and enter the crypt; leaving Kaftan and Victoria behind, they find a small army of frozen Cybermen.
+After a crewman on the expedition dies to an old Cyberman gun, the expedition is intended to be called off, only for the crew to discover their rocket has been sabotaged.
+The crew open and enter the crypt, where they find a small army of frozen Cybermen.
 Kaftan and Klieg betray the group and revive the Cybermen, who they hope to recruit for a conquest of the universe.
 However, the Cybermen seize the crew, intending to rebuild their invasion force and conquer Earth.
-The repair crew mount a rescue and recover most of the party, but Toberman is recaptured and partially converted.
-The group disarm and imprison Kaftan and Klieg, only for them to repair the cybergun, hoping to force the Cybermen into their alliance.
+A rescue mission results in Toberman being captured by the Cybermen.
+The group disarm and imprison Kaftan and Klieg, only for the pair to fix the Cyberman gun, hoping to force the Cybermen into their alliance.

 With their energy levels running low, the Cybermen return to the crypt whilst their Controller and Toberman meet with the group.
-The Doctor attempts to sabotage the Controller's revitalization, but it escapes and attacks the group.
-After it murders Kaftan, Toberman breaks free of the Cybermen's conditioning and disables it.
+The Doctor attempts to sabotage the Controller's revitalisation, but the Controller attacks the crew, murdering Kaftan.
+Toberman is able to break free of the Cybermen's conditioning and disables the Controller.
 While he, the Doctor, and Jamie return to refreeze the crypt, Klieg, unable to accept that the Cybermen will not forge an alliance, tries to stop them, only to be murdered by a Cyberman.
-After Toberman destroys it, the Doctor activates the crypt, hoping that the Cybermen will stay there for good.
+After Toberman destroys it, the Doctor activates the crypt and sets an electric circuit around the doors, hoping that the Cybermen will stay there for good.

 The Doctor resets the tomb's defences to ensure the Cybermen will not be revived again, only to discover the Controller is still functional.
 The Doctor flees and tries to enclose it with the survivors' help, but they are overpowered.
-Toberman sacrifices himself to close the doors, completing the circuit and electrocuting both him and the Controller.
+Toberman sacrifices himself to close the doors to the tomb, electrocuting both him and the Controller.
 With the rocket repaired, the expedition leaves, the Doctor and his companions bidding them goodbye.
-As they leave, they fail to spot a surviving Cybermat, which approaches Toberman's body.
+As they leave, they fail to spot a surviving Cybermat, metal creations the Cybermen had used to attack the team earlier, which approaches Toberman's body.